pvdheijden/DynDUP/README.md

 ### Installation of AWS lambda function

-    grunt aws-install
+    grunt lambda-install

 This installs the lambda function on AWS.
 This requires 'normal' AWS admin rights (or at least admin rights to AWS Lambda), i.e. run the script as an user that has the appropriate AWS accesskey (~/.aws/credentials) to install the lambda function.
 Also make sure the appropriate AWS region where to install the lambda function is configured (see ~/.aws/config).

-### Deployment of script on system responsible for call-out to the lambda-function
+### Deployment of DynDUP script

+on system responsible

     ansible-playbook -vv -i HOSTS_FILE [--ask-become-pass] dyndup.yml